single-spa/single-spa-layout/README.md

 Layout engine for single-spa applications

 ## Project Goal
-Single-spa layout is trying to solve the following problems:
+Single-spa layout attempts to solve the following problems:
 - Controlling where each single-spa application is rendered in the DOM
 - Reordering the single-spa applications during route changes
 - Embracing a more familiar route based registration of applications